llm-edge/hal-9100/README.md

 - 🚀 Open Source Assistants is being tested at **NASA facilities** to be deployed in space soon.

-## Integration Steps
-1. **Create an Assistant**: Define instructions, pick a model, and enable tools.
-2. **Create a Thread**: Represents a conversation session with user-specific context.
-3. **Add Messages**: Include text or files in the Thread.
-4. **Run the Assistant**: Use the Assistant to trigger responses.
-5. **Manage Outputs**: Handle file paths and citations in responses.

 ## Security and Data Access
 - Implement strict authorization checks.
-- Limit API key access within your organization.
+- Limit API access within your organization.
-- Consider separate accounts for different applications for data isolation.

 ## Limitations and Future Developments
 - Currently in beta with ongoing developments.
-- Future plans include streaming output, notifications, DALL·E integration, and image handling in user messages.
+- Future plans include streaming output, notifications, image generation, and image handling in user messages.

 ---